VCU-CMSC-355/ySpring-2021-Team-08/Documentation/IPOs/ServiceBrokerIPO.md

 2. Search for the opcode in the service file.
 3. If the opcode does not exist in the service file, return a message with a 401 error (Opcode Not Found).
 Set the return code to 4.
 4. If the opcode does exist in the service file:
-  a.
-Parse the arguments from the instruction.
+  4. Parse the arguments from the instruction.
-  b.
-Call the module associated with the opcode and pass in the instruction's arguments as arguments.
+  4. Call the module associated with the opcode and pass in the instruction's arguments as arguments.
-    i.
-If that module could not be called, return a message with a 408 error (Module Not Found).
+    4. If that module could not be called, return a message with a 408 error (Module Not Found).
 Set the return code to 4.
-  c.
-Store that modules return data.
+  4. Store that modules return data.
 Set the return code to 0.
 5. Return the return code and the return data.